-For our records we will also register who attends and take contact details.
+For our records only, we will register who attends and take contact details.

 Edible York: Information for volunteers.

-Thanks for offering to help with Edible York’s Abundance work.
+Thanks for offering to help with Edible York gardening or Abundance York fruit tree work.

-We have made some changes this harvest due to the pandemic.
+We have updated our covid guidance.
 Please read the following safety instructions before you come to your first session.

 We ask you provide an email address and postcode or ward, for our records, and this will only be used in connection with you being a volunteer, and not give out to anyone externally.

-Edible York has a health and safety policy and a volunteers policy on our website, please ask (or check our website) if you would like to see copies of these.
+Edible York has a health and safety policy and a volunteers policy please check the links on the right here if you would like to read a copy of these.